shyamji12/hotel-api-sdk-php/README.md

 This softwared is licensed under the LGPL v2.1 license.
 Please refer to the file LICENSE for specific details and more license and copyright information.

 ## Install
-Install from console or PHPStorm Composer Utility:
+Install from console with Composer utility:

 ```bash
 composer require hotelbeds/hotel-api-sdk-php
 ```

+Using Composer Dependency Manager with PHPStorm: http://blog.jetbrains.com/webide/2013/03/composer-support-in-phpstorm/

 ## Testing

 In the directory unit tests can find different tests that can be run with phpunit.
 There are different sets of tests: Availability and bookings.